 In a person who is experiencing a normal stress response, the hormones involved also have a powerful effect on the brain.
-According to information from Harvard Medical School, this corresponds with the physical response to heighten the person’s awareness and increase reaction time when it may be critical.
+This corresponds with the physical response to heighten the person’s awareness and increase reaction time when it may be critical.
 The person may experience the following psychological symptoms in response to normal stress:

 Again, these symptoms can be fairly easily resolved once the stress is removed, even in the case of chronic stress.

 An individual who is dealing with a normal stress response may respond with abnormal behaviors for a while that might be upsetting to the individual and loved ones.
-For example, the moodiness and anxiety of stress can make personal interactions and relationships more strained.
+For example, the mood changes and anxiety associated with stress can make personal interactions and relationships more strained.

 A person dealing with stress might also indulge in substance use or other behaviors meant to self-medicate the feelings that arise from stress.
 Overeating or using alcohol, tranquilizers, or other drugs might make a person feel more in control during the stress reaction.

-Research is still being done on the prevalence of these issues and how it is that PTSD affects them.
-Nevertheless, it is evident that people who experience trauma are more likely to utilize medical services for physical issues.
+Research is still being done on the prevalence of these issues and how PTSD affects them.
+Nevertheless, it is evident that people who experience trauma are more likely to experience chronic health issues.

 For the person with PTSD, the emotional and cognitive response is heightened compared to that of a person who does not have PTSD.
-In fact, the individual with PTSD maintains many of the psychological symptoms of stress chronically, even when there is no stressor around.
-For example, a person with PTSD may have heightened anxiety and hyper-attentiveness even in a benign situation, like going out to dinner.
+In fact, someone with PTSD maintains many of the psychological symptoms of stress chronically even when there is no stressor around.
+For example, a person with PTSD may have heightened anxiety and hyper-attentiveness even in a safe situations, like going out to dinner.

 The struggle with PTSD is much more intense than with a normal stress response; however, it can be resolved through caring and careful treatment.
-A variety of therapies, such as trauma-based Cognitive Behavioral Therapy can be beneficial in helping the individual understand the symptoms of PTSD and learn to manage them, leading to a more positive future.
+A variety of therapies, such as trauma-based cognitive behavioral therapy or EMDR can be beneficial in helping the individual understand the symptoms of PTSD and learn to manage them, leading to a more positive future.